- Company Approach

 In order to support suppliers in the operational implementation of Code of Conduct’s requirements, Benetton has produced the document Guidelines for Benetton Group Code of Conduct for Manufacturers, which details the organization’s expectations for fair, healthy, safe workplace conditions and environmentally sound factory operations.
 The aim of the document is make the CoC standards understandable and practical, provide additional guidance for our suppliers, and help us work together to find effective solutions to workplace problems.

-The transition from the proprietary tool to the FSLM module is motivated by the opportunity to reduce the effort associated with the audit activity, to concentrate resources on improvement actions and to ensure the comparability of data.
+Confirmation of the adoption of the Higg FSLM module, replacing the previous CSR program based on a proprietary tool, is motivated by the opportunity to reduce the effort associated with the audit activity, to concentrate resources on improvement actions and to ensure the comparability of data.
 In this sense, the contents of the FSLM module take up the framework of the Social & Labor Convergence program (SLCP), a multi-stakeholder initiative that aims to develop a systemic solution to the proliferation of social verifications, creating a common assessment tool (Converged Assessment Framework CAF).

 The FSLM module evaluates the following areas: